Kot Aalam: History

 This village has an ancient history.
 It was an Islamic center, a town of Thatta.
 Its inhabitants were Muslims, including some scholars who used to work as farmers for survival.
+It was damaged three times due to river floods and time to time its position was moved from one place to another.
+The most recent flood destroyed the village completely during 2010.